ioccc-src/winner/faq.md

 file.
 If you're a previous winner we will happily link to your entries; if you're not we can link to your website if you wish.

+## Q: After running a program my terminal is all messed up!
+How do I restore my terminal?

+The simplest way to do this is to type `reset`.
+If echo was disabled you can get away with `stty echo`.
+Sometimes you can also get away with `stty sane`. `reset` does the most but note that it will clear the screen (`clear` will not work).

 ## Q: Are there types of entries that are submitted so frequently that the judges get tired of them?

 Yes, there are types of entries that show up over and over again.